mchlol/todo/README.md

 Currently when a task is created the user selects the priority from a dropdown list where 'low' is the default, but they can also choose 'high' or 'medium'.
 These values are stored on the task object as a string.
 However, to use a regular sort function the values will be sorted alphabetically which ends up as `['high', 'low', 'medium']`.
 To get around this we can just change the value stored as a string to a numerical value instead - high is 1, medium is 2, and low is 3.
-First we change the input values on the add task form.
+First we change the input values on the add task form (and the edit task form).

 index.html
 ```